AYC Yoga Teacher Training

 The AYC Yoga Teacher Training also includes a 20hr online Yoga Anatomy Foundations course, created by Leslie Kaminoff and Amy Matthews of yogaanatomy.net.
 Leslie and Amy are recognized world experts in integrating the deepest principles of anatomy with the practice of yoga, providing students the opportunity to learn anatomy in a way that will ensure they teach yoga in an effective, inspiring, and safe manner.

-“J. has managed to create a professional training program that balances the need for a knowledgeable and authoritative instructor with an open and welcoming atmosphere.
+“J. has managed to create a yoga teacher training program that balances the need for a knowledgeable and authoritative instructor with an open and welcoming atmosphere.
 Most of the class sessions felt more like discussions among friends but left me with an deeper understanding of philosophy and techniques behind this style of yoga and the ways in which to effectively impart them to a group of students.
 Months after my training has ended and I am actively teaching, J. remains a true friend and mentor, always available for a chat or to answer any additional questions I might have.
 He is genuinely and sincerely interested in the journey of each and every one of his students, for every ounce of effort you give it you are rewarded back from him tenfold.
-For those interested in learning to teach a safe and therapeutic practice or for those simply interested in deepening their knowledge and honing their own practice, I cannot recommend the training at Abhyasa highly enough.” – Dana Bushman.
+For those interested in learning to teach a therapeutic practice or for those simply interested in deepening their knowledge and honing their own practice, I cannot recommend the training at Abhyasa highly enough.” – Dana Bushman.